 2 tbsp icing sugar

-8 Bake in the centre of a pre-heated over at 180°C for 25 minutes.
+8. Bake in the centre of a pre-heated oven at 180°C for 25 minutes.
 Check to see if they’re golden brown and spring back when lightly touched.
 If your finger leaves a dent, give them a few more minutes

 - If you prefer, you can use plain whipped cream or even buttercream between your sponges.

-- To slice through your cakes evenly, I stick cocktail sticks all the way round and then cut level with those.
+- To slice through your cakes evenly, I stick cocktail sticks all the way around and then cut level with those.

-- Just seven strawberries provides you with your recommended daily amount of vitamin C. So, really, this cake is a superfood…
+- Just seven strawberries provide you with your recommended daily amount of vitamin C. So, really, this cake is a superfood…